MetacityTools/Docs/amos/synthetic-population/data-specification.md

 ---
-description: Definition of available and necessary data to create a synthetic population.
+description: Definition and preprocessing of available and necessary data to create a synthetic population.
 ---
+# Data Specification

 # Available data (as of 7.
 12. 2021):
 * **SLDB 2011** - Full census (Praha + stredni Cechy)